johnhenry/transactions/README.md

 The application is split into three main components:

-- Using the "New Transaction form" component, Faris can add to a list of Transactions.
+- Using the "New Transaction form" component, John can add to a list of Transactions.

-- Using the "Transaction List" component Faris can view a list of transactions, hide and show them, and mark them as "Bezos companies".
+- Using the "Transaction List" component John can view a list of transactions, hide and show them, and mark them as "Bezos companies".

-- Using the Totals Counter component, Faris can view the total amount of money spent vs the total amount spent on Bezos companies.
+- Using the Totals Counter component, John can view the total amount of money spent vs the total amount spent on Bezos companies.

 ### Requirements